staecode/WeeklyExercises/README.md

 Class description: 300 level courses at Portland State University, Discussion of Software Engineering.
 Weekly class
                    programming exercises are submitted for attendence.
 Learned these data structures in C++, working them out for the first time in JavaScript (a language with no memory management - definitely a new and weird experience.)
-Will probably laugh at these quickly and crudely made class quizes.
+Class quiz exercises done in 40 minute burst, end of class period.

-                   Testing file allows command line selection of other files in repository, for easy of working with code files each week as we create a few methods of a data structure or a new, quick data structure using previously created structures.
+                   Testing file allows command line selection of other files in repository, for ease of working with code files each week as we create a few methods of a data structure or a new, quick data structure using previously created structures.